Respawnsive/dotnet-maui-workshop-clean/Part 2 - MVVM/README.md

 We are registering the `MonkeyService` and `MonkeysViewModel` as singletons.
 This means they will only be created once, if we wanted a unique instance to be created each request we would register them as `Transient`.

-1. In the code behind for the project we will inject our `MonkeysViewModel` into our MainPage:
+1. In the code behind for the project we will inject our `MonkeysViewModel` into our `MonkeysPage`:

     ```csharp
-    public MainPage(MonkeysViewModel viewModel)
+    public MonkeysPage(MonkeysViewModel viewModel)
     {
 	InitializeComponent();
 	BindingContext = viewModel;